-Watch the webinar recording from EggDonationFriends’ webinar “IVF with donor eggs – is it for me?
-Indications & good practices” presented by GYNEM, a fertility clinic from Prague, the Czech Republic.
-EggDonationFriends are not slowing down in assisting fertility patients and we continue to provide you the most reliable and easily accessible knowledge on everything connected with infertility, IVF with donor eggs, other fertility solutions and the quality and cost of IVF in the clinics abroad.
+Watch the webinar recording from webinar “IVF with donor eggs – is it for me?
+Indications & good practices” presented by GYNEM, a fertility clinic from Prague, in the Czech Republic.

 IVF with donated oocytes (eggs) is a widely accepted and practiced treatment for female related infertility and is associated with higher rates of pregnancy success.
 Deciding to use donor eggs to conceive can be a hugely overwhelming and confusing decision; how do patients know whether it is the right option, and at what point should donor egg IVF be suggested, by clinics, as the way for patients to create a much longed-for family?